Analysis | When did the Jan. 6 rally become a march to the Capitol?

 Near the end of his speech, after many people had already begun walking toward the Capitol, he made the same pitch.

-Dustin Stockton, the organizer who’d helped shuffle the speaking line-up once Trump was confirmed as a speaker, told the Times that he was surprised to learn that a formal march had been added to the mix.
+Dustin Stockton, the organizer who’d helped shuffle the speaking lineup once Trump was confirmed as a speaker, told the Times that he was surprised to learn a formal march had been added to the mix.

 “Before the White House became involved,” the Times reported him saying, “the plan had been to stay at the Ellipse until the counting of state electoral slates was completed.”